Kava-Labs/kava/docs/education/dev_process/getting_started.md

 2. [Docker](https://docs.docker.com/get-docker/)

 ### Go Programming Language
-Go is used to develop modules and gives much needed performance and flexibility to blockchain developers being a language developed and used by some of the largest companies in the world, in their server/networking applications.
+Go is a language developed and used by some of the largest companies in the world for server/networking applications.
+Go is used to develop modules and provides optimum performance and flexibility to blockchain developers.

 [A Tour Of Go](https://tour.golang.org/welcome/1)

 ### Docker
-Docker is a software containerization tool used to spin up Kava nodes and shut them down quickly and allow software portability between different operating systems & environments.
-It is also used to spin up multiple Kava nodes locally and handles basic networking between them with Docker Compose.
+Docker is a software containerization tool used to spin up and shut down Kava nodes and allows software portability between different operating systems & environments.
+It is also used to spin up multiple Kava nodes locally and handles basic networking between them with `docker compose`.

 [Docker Overview](https://docs.docker.com/get-started/overview/)